Ryan Viggars

-Ryan James Viggars (born 17 April 2003) is a Welsh professional footballer currently playing as a striker for Charlton Athletic.
+Ryan James Viggars (born 17 April 2003) is a Welsh professional footballer who plays as a striker for Buxton.

 Club career

 Charlton Athletic

 Viggars joined Charlton Athletic from Sheffield United in 2021.

+On 22 May 2024, it was confirmed that Viggars would leave Charlton Athletic upon the expiry of his contract.

 Needham Market (loan)

 On 26 August 2022, Viggars joined Needham Market on loan until 1 October 2022.

+Maidstone United (loan)

+On 24 March 2023, Viggars joined Maidstone United on loan until the end of the season.

+Buxton

+On 21 November 2024, Viggars signed for National League North side Buxton.